Alcatrazee/Robot_calibration/README.md

 # Robot-calibration-with-points
-This is a program that calibrate a QKM robot in RoboDK and a real QKM robot using paper from 2016 and 2009
+This scripts calibrate QKM robot using ACS model and modified PoE formula.